TVW Design Gym - Service Design for Social Impact

 Let us deconstruct this.

-The first question that needed answering was how were they getting these parasites?
+The first question that needed answering was how they were getting these parasites?
 The answer was through the soil.
 Many kids were barefoot, and they were contracting the parasites.
 So they worked to solve this.

 Going into breakout groups, the participants took this information to explore/deep dive into the website of Earth Enable to see their design for impact.